What is Title Insurance?

 The owners of LeConte Title LLC are attorneys with many years of experience in closing business transactions.
 As consumers of title insurance services, we have an appreciation for the quality of service which should be provided to title insurance customers.
 LeConte Title is committed to providing a higher level of service utilizing the latest technology and the Internet to assist you in placing orders for title insurance, monitoring the progress of your transaction and quickly completing the closing.
 We also provide quality service the old fashioned way–by being accessible and giving you personal service.

-LeConte Title is an authorized agent for First American Title Insurance Company and
+LeConte Title is an authorized agent for Fidelity National Title Group and First American Title Insurance Company.